European Union expected to hit Belarus with more sanctions amid escalating fight

 The crisis on Belarus’s borders with Europe began in June, when Lukashenko announced that Belarus would stop policing its borders in retaliation for tough sanctions announced by the E.U. on June 2, the fourth package since October 2020.

-Borrell said union officials met with leaders of Middle Eastern countries in recent days and that they have mostly stopped the flow of migrants into Belarus.
+Borrell said E.U. officials met with leaders of Middle Eastern countries in recent days and that they have mostly stopped the flow of migrants into Belarus.
 Many of the migrants are from Iraq’s Kurdistan region.
-Iraqi foreign ministry spokesman Ahmed al-Sahaf told local media that the country “will carry out a first flight Thursday for those who wish to return” from Belarus “voluntarily.”
+Iraqi Foreign Ministry spokesman Ahmed al-Sahaf told local media that the country “will carry out a first flight Thursday for those who wish to return” from Belarus “voluntarily.”

 Regular air links between Baghdad and Minsk have been suspended since August.
 Turkey banned citizens of Syria, Iraq and Yemen from flying from its airports to Belarus, while private Syrian carrier Cham Wings Airlines halted flights to Minsk on Saturday.

-Belarus state airline Belavia said Monday that it will no longer accept citizens from Afghanistan, Iraq, Yemen and Syria who are traveling from Dubai, cutting the last major air route from the Middle East to Minsk.
+Belarusian state airline Belavia said Monday that it will no longer accept citizens from Afghanistan, Iraq, Yemen and Syria who are traveling from Dubai, cutting the last major air route from the Middle East to Minsk.

-“From the point of view of the inflow, things are becoming under control,” Borrell said.
+“From the point of view of the inflow, things are becoming under control,” Borrell said early Monday.
 “But we have to provide humanitarian assistance to these people and prevent any type of hybrid attack again.”

-As Belarus has become increasingly isolated from the West, it’s become more dependent on Russia, its most crucial ally.
+As Belarus has become increasingly isolated from the West, it has become more dependent on Russia, its most crucial ally.
 Lukashenko is unlikely to deliver on his threat to shut off the gas line to Europe without securing President Vladimir Putin’s approval first.

-In an interview with state television Saturday, Putin said that Moscow has “absolutely nothing to do with” the border crisis and that he does not support Belarus cutting off the gas supply to Europe.
+In an interview with state television Saturday, Putin said Moscow has “absolutely nothing to do with” the border crisis and that he does not support Belarus cutting off the gas supply to Europe.

-“There is nothing good about it and I will certainly talk to him about this issue, unless he just said it in the heat of the moment,” Putin said.
+“There is nothing good about it, and I will certainly talk to him about this issue, unless he just said it in the heat of the moment,” Putin said.
 “It would do more damage to Europe’s energy sector and would not contribute to the development of our relations with Belarus as a transit country.”

+But Borrell said he doubted Putin’s denial of any involvement in the crisis unfolding along the Belarus border, arguing Monday that Lukashenko must have Russia’s backing if he is using such aggressive tactics.

+“Frankly, I do not believe Lukashenko would be doing what he would be doing without the strong support of Russia,” Borrell said.

 Rights groups have warned that conditions at border camps where migrants have gathered are expected to become especially treacherous as the weather gets colder this week.